mdjx/PSGeoFence/README.md

 Comments can be used in the file to describe the purpose of each filter.

+Please note that while filters can be quite granular, what gets added to the firewall rule is always the remote IP.
+For example, if your filter matches port 443 from non-US IP space, any non-US IPs connecting to port 443 will be added to the firewall rule and will no longer be able to reach **any** ports on the host.

 ### Configuration file

 The configuration file is a JSON file that points to various prerequisites and configures options such as the name of the firewall rule.